30 Amazing Christmas Trees Facts to Make the Holidays Extra Magical

 Germans believe it's bad luck to put up your tree before Christmas Eve.

 In order to avoid bad luck at Christmas, some Germans believe you should erect your Christmas tree no sooner than Christmas Eve (or sometimes the 23rd) and take it down no later than Twelfth Night (Jan.
 5).
 In some predominately Catholic countries—Ireland, Italy, Argentina, etc.—the tree goes up on Immaculate Conception Day (Dec.
 8) and comes down on Epiphany (Jan.
 6), though some Catholics extend that to Candlemas (Feb.
 2), according to Italy Magazine.
 However, everyone can agree that you should definitely not put your tree up before Halloween (or in America, before Thanksgiving).
-And for more on wrapping up the holidays, check out When You Should Take Down Your Christmas Decorations.

 The Vatican didn't get a Christmas tree until 1982.